ebdrummond/gschool-blog/source/2013-06-07-gschool-individual-project-wrap-up.html.markdown

-Her site can be seen here: <a href="http://www.newleafmassage.net">newleafmassage.net</a>
+Her site can be seen here: newleafmassage.net

 Look for exciting updates once gSchool is complete and I have the time to finish this up!